Updated: April 29, 2025

 What Is IRS Notice 725-B?

-IRS notice 725-B is an appointment letter.
-If a revenue officer wants to meet with you, they will send you this letter.
+IRS Notice 725-B is an appointment letter.
+If the IRS assigns your account to a revenue officer, and they want to meet with you, they will send you this letter.
 It will include instructions on how to schedule a follow-up meeting.
+Read the letter carefully to see which items you need to bring to the meeting.
+Also, make sure that you understand why the revenue officer wants to meet so that you're prepared for the conversation.

 How to Tell if Letter 725-B Is Real?